-Directions: Turn onto the road that leads to the Davidson River Campground near Brevard, NC, located roughly two-tenths of a mile south of the Pisgah District Ranger Station on U.S. Highway 276.
-Park in the Art Loeb Trailhead parking area.
+Directions: Turn onto the road that leads to the Davidson River Campground, located roughly two-tenths of a mile south of the Pisgah District Ranger Station on U.S. 276 near Brevard.
+Hikers can park in the Art Loeb Trailhead parking area.

-Starting from the Davidson River the trail climbs in a west-southwest course to circle around Cedar Rock Mountain, before proceeding to Gloucester Gap.
-Along the way the trail traverses up and down the ridges and gaps.
+Starting from the Davidson River the trail ascends while following a WSW course to circle around Cedar Rock Mountain, and eventually reaches Gloucester Gap.
+This segment traverses up and down along a series of ridges and gaps.

 Section 2: Gloucester Gap to Black Balsam Knob (7.2 miles)

-Directions: Start from Gloucester Gap, located 4.5 miles west of the State Fish Hatchery on Forest Service Road 475 (it's recommended not to leave cars overnight here).
+Directions: Start from Gloucester Gap, located 4.5 miles west of the State Fish Hatchery on FS Road 475 (it's recommended that you not leave your car overnight here).

-From Gloucester Gap the trail swings west-northwest before ascending Pilot Mountain, the former site of a fire tower that offered panoramic 360-degree views.
+Proceeding from Gloucester Gap the trail swings WNW before ascending Pilot Mountain, the former site of an old fire lookout that offered panoramic views.

 Beyond Pilot Mountain hikers will reach a shelter and natural spring at Deep Gap.
-The route then passes through Farlow Gap, crosses the Blue Ridge Parkway at Shuck Ridge, and then begins to make the steep climb up to Silvermine Bald where you'll reach an elevation of over 6000 feet.
-From Silvermine Bald you'll make the short climb to Forest Service Road 816 on Black Balsam Knob.
+The route then cuts across Farlow Gap, crosses over the Blue Ridge Parkway at Shuck Ridge, and then begins to make the steep climb up to Silvermine Bald, which tops out just below 6000 feet in elevation.
+From Silvermine Bald you'll make the short climb to FS Road 816 on Black Balsam Knob.

 Section 3: Black Balsam Knob to Deep Gap (6.8 miles)

-Directions: From U.S. Highway 276, drive 8 miles south on the Blue Ridge Parkway and turn onto Forest Service Road 816.
-Travel another one mile to the crest of the hill and look for a small pull-off.
-The trail crosses over the road near this parking area.
+Directions: From U.S. 276, drive 8 miles south on the Blue Ridge Parkway and turn onto FS Road 816.
+Travel another mile to the crest of the hill and look for a small pull-off.
+The trail crosses over the road near this small parking area.

 Beyond Black Balsam the route enters the Shining Rock Wilderness and crosses over several balds, including Shining Rock itself.
-This section of the Art Loeb Trail ends at Deep Gap, at the intersection with the Cold Mountain Trail.
+This section of the Art Loeb Trail ends at the intersection with the Cold Mountain Trail at Deep Gap.

 There are several campsites along this section should you decide to stay overnight.
-Additionally, an outstanding 5-mile loop can be made by combining the Art Loeb Trail with the Ivestor Gap Trail.
+Additionally, an outstanding 5-mile loop can be created by combining the Art Loeb Trail with the Ivestor Gap Trail.

 Section 4: Deep Gap to Daniel Boone Boy Scout Camp (3.8 miles)